For updates on campus construction, please click here

 Combining productive work with academic learning is a proven method for promoting the academic, personal, and career development of students!

-The faculty sponsor’s role is to oversee the academic integrity of the internship and to provide the student intern with continuous direction and support.
+The faculty sponsor's role is to oversee the academic integrity of the internship and to act as a mentor providing the student intern with continuous direction and support.

-• Assist student and/or site supervisor with resolving issues that may arise and/or report to ExL coordinator
+Assist student and site supervisor with addressing/resolving issues that may arise.

 The Learning Agreement is a contract that defines the terms of the internship and outlines the academic responsibilities and obligations of the student intern, faculty sponsor, and site supervisor.